 - The employer will likely start an investigation into the incident.
 They will likely contact their workers’ comp insurer and the Massachusetts Department of Industrial Accidents (DIA).
 However, in some cases, that duty might fall on you.
 Your employer might instruct you on how to contact these authorities yourself.

 - Your insurer will review your claim and determine if you qualify for coverage.
 If they deny your claim, you will likely have the right to appeal to the DIA.

 Make sure you submit all claims correctly and with accurate information.
 More accuracy means you can better manage your claim.
-Talk to your workers’ compensation insurer at 800-286-6353 any time you might need to file a claim.
+Call Knight-Dik Insurance i at 800-286-6353 any time you might need to file a claim.
 They can help you process the claim.